 Once the toilet has a visible ring, I clean it.
 When the floors are overly dusty, I’ll do a quick sweep.
-Other than that, cleaning isn’t a priority right now (and this is something I never though I’d say!).
+I love the efficiency of using the Swiffer!
+Other than that, cleaning isn’t a priority right now (and this is something I never thought I’d say!).

 5) I don’t go a day without crying ;)